Nakshatra05/Solana-Rust-Api-Server/README.md

-# Solana Fellowship Assignment – Rust HTTP Server
+# Solana Rust HTTP Server

 ## Overview
 This project is a Rust-based HTTP server that exposes Solana-related endpoints.
 It provides functionality to generate keypairs, handle SPL tokens, sign/verify messages, and construct valid on-chain instructions.
 All cryptographic operations use standard libraries, and no private keys are stored on the server.